hbandit44/svc-schedule/README.md

 3. Better loading and deleting of fixtures into DB for test.
 4. Alter schedule queries so all return calculated **duration** field
 5. Confirm all libs required in package.json
+6. Return count on /schedule requests to prevent un needed requests to /task endpoint